anna880426-spec/casino-persona-simulator/README.md

    1. Statistically validate whether AI-simulated behavior mirrors real human behavior
    2. Explore other high-stress decision-making scenarios, such as medical triage or emergency response

-*The ultimate goal is to validate this framework against real-world data — and expand it beyond casinos to any domain where understanding human behavior under pressure has significant value.*
+*The ultimate goal is to validate this framework against real-world data — and expand it beyond casinos to any domain where understanding human behavior has significant value.*

 ---